depau/wi-se-sw/README.md

-Sending a continuous stream of data (for example running Zmodem, `nyancat`, similar terminal-based animations or in general any application that sends more than approx. one screen of data at a time without pausing) will result in truncation.
+Sending a continuous stream of data (for example running Zmodem, `nyancat`, similar terminal-based animations or in general any application that sends more than approx. two screens of data at a time without pausing) will result in truncation.

 The default buffering settings have been tuned to be able to run "normal"